Right… Left… No Thanks.

 “We should not, like sheep, follow the flock in front of us.
 We should plan our course by reason.”—Seneca, Letters, 123.10

-None of this means you do not stand for things, or that you do not fight for things, or that you remove yourself from public discourse.
+None of that means you do not stand for things, or that you do not fight for things, or that you remove yourself from public discourse.
 It simply means you refuse to support a corrupt and ignoble system designed to cage and contain, rather than uplift and free.

 If you accept this, then your political agenda is clear; you don’t have one.